Festivities for the Fourth

 Menlo Park parade, festival

-Kids and their families are invited to dress in red, white and blue and bring decorated tricycles and bikes, wagons, pets and floats to join the July Fourth parade, which begins at 11:45 a.m.
+Kids and their families are asked to dress in red, white and blue and bring decorated tricycles and bikes, wagons, pets and floats to join the July Fourth parade, which begins at 11:45 a.m.
 Participants should assemble in the Wells Fargo parking lot, corner of Santa Cruz Avenue and Chestnut Street, at 11:30 a.m.

 The parade will make its way down Santa Cruz Avenue, across El Camino Real, and end at Burgess Park.